Enjoying our puzzle hints?

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe aspects of a person's history or background, including their life story and past events.
+These words all relate to a person's history or background, including their life story or past experiences.

 These words all describe different attendance statuses, including being present, absent, or late.

-These words all describe positive reactions to connections results, including feelings of relief or satisfaction.
+These words all describe positive reactions to connections results, including feeling great or relieved.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.